caprover/caprover-website/docs/one-click-apps.md

 ## What about other apps?
 Just because an app or database is not available as a one click app, it doesn't mean that you can't deploy it.
 All you need to do is to search for the Docker image of the app that you're looking for.
-For example, before NextCould was available as a one click app, you could still deploy it manually like this
+For example, before NextCloud was available as a one click app, you could still deploy it manually like this
 ![nextcloud](/img/docs/nextcloud-deploy-manually.png)